The purpose of membership in the sangha is to make the practitioner feel like they are part of something.

 Anyone is welcome to become a member of the Dharma Winds Zen Sangha, you just have to ask.

 Membership is a way to express appreciation for the Chan/Zen tradition and to connect yourself to the teachings.

 Connection with this community can help support your practice.

-The opportunity to practice with an authorized Zen Teacher.
+The opportunity to practice with an authorized Chzn/Zen Teacher.